adisen99/codeschool.nvim/README.md

 # Statusline/Tabline

-Please use the [nvim-hardline](https://github.com/ojroques/nvim-hardline) written by `ojroques` on GitHub.
+You can use the [nvim-hardline](https://github.com/ojroques/nvim-hardline) written by `ojroques` on GitHub.
 It has support for `codeschool` colorscheme.
 You can also use lightline or airline.

 # Screenshots